bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

     },
     ```

 4. Create a new repository on your personal GitHub and name it `gh-actions-demo` for consistency.
-Also, make sure to **not** initialize your repository with a `README.md` or `.gitignore`
+Also, make sure to **not** initialize your repository with a `README.md` or `.gitignore`.

 5. Copy the first two lines of the snippet from GitHub for adding to an existing repo and paste it in the terminal: